Research Interests

 PAIN, 2025

-codes / commentary
+paper / codes / commentary

 This study shows a comprehensive overview about modeling targets and options of brain imaging-based pain predictive models through a literature review and benchmark analysis.